Pisistratus: Popular tyrant

 In ancient Greece, the word tyrant usually referred to those who seized power without legal right.
-Some tyrannies were short-lived while others, like Pisistratus's rule, could last quite long, even decades, if perceived to be a good tyranny and accepted by the people.
+Some tyrannies were short-lived while others, like Pisistratus's rule, could last quite long, even decades, if perceived to be an tolerable tyranny and accepted by the people.
 By definition, tyrants obtained their ruling position by force or other unconstitutional means, and they did not inherit this authoritarian role in the manner of a king or via monarchical succession.
 However, once in power, many tyrants attempted to pass the mantle of leadership to their sons, as did Pisistratus.
 Usually, a tyrant would come from the ranks of fellow aristocrats, but would frequently rally the poor and powerless to their cause in a bid to obtain power, exemplified by Pisistratus when he formed the Hyperakrioi faction.
 To ease their transition into power and encourage societal security, tyrants could elect to keep the status quo for government institutions and laws, and even legacy officeholders, rather than purge them.